zurutech/zurutech.github.io/_posts/2020-09-02-feedback-article.md

 From the employees perspective, it allows a personal and professional growth, by understanding which corrections perform along their job’s journey.
 Lack of feedback suggests disinterest and often it’s the root cause of a lose-lose scenario; a very common and uncontrolled feed-forward is the quit of the employees.

-## The characteristics of a good feedback
+## The characteristics of good feedback

 Profitable feedback should observe these rules: